Tanay Church: History

 The town suffered a heavy blow during the uprising which only ended when a combined Filipino-Spanish forces attacked their camps on 1640.
 After the rebels were oppressed, the priests transferred the parish to its present site, formally establishing the town of Tanay in the same year.

+When the town celebrated its first fiesta on its new site in 1641, the event was commemorated by celebrating the day following the feast of San Ildefonso as a special day of devotion in honor of the Blessed Virgin — a custom still maintained.
+It would appear that the said image of La Purísima later became the object of a somewhat fanatical devotion by some of the less well instructed of the faithful, so it was later replaced by the present image of Our Lady of Guadalupe under which title Our Lady is still venerated in Tanay every January 24.